sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/narasiMhaThakkuraH/tArAbhaktisudhArNavaH_ekaviMshati_bhAgaH.md

 these two things.
 It must, however, be noted in this connection that a sādhaka has no right to accept *anything* for himself without purifying it with Mantras and actually treating it as an offering to the Guru or Śakti.
 Thus, while the question of drinking comes up, like anything else, he has to make an offering of wine to the Guru or the Goddess or to both according to the śāstric manner.
 The text, therefore, upon opening the discussion, first tells us of a function called “Pātrārpaṇa” which means a sacrifice of the pot i.e., offering of a pot containing the drinking material to the Guru (or Goddess) before the sādhaka can take it for himself.
 The Mantras, the processes in detail, etc., are laid down, which are to be followed for this purpose.

  Again a sādhaka cannot drink (even subject to the above condition) as much as he likes.
 He must know the ways of drinking, know its effects, its evil effects, the authoritative sanctions therefor and the stage upto which the tranquillity and balance of the mind is not affected.
-He is allowed to drink so long as he does not lose this [tranquillity](# "This does not apply to pūrnābhiṣikta sādhakas,").
+He is allowed to drink so long as he does not lose this tranquillity[^2].
 If he does, he falls below the standard and turns himself unfit for the Śakti-worship.
 The different ways of drinking stated, are—Divyapāna, Virapāna and Paśupāna, Divyapāna is a drinking that is done before the Goddess (i. e., after regular sacrifice or worship as indicated above and taking it as Devīprasāda).
 Virapāna is what is done by the Vīrasādhakas upon a Mudrāsana (a yogic process) and Paśupāna means a reckless way of drinking, done only by a Paśu or a man of beastly habits, which does nothing but degrading him day by day.
 Seven different stages called Ullāsas or intoxicating moods are stated.
 These are Ārambha, Taruṇa, Yauvana, Prauḍha, Prauḍhānta, Unmanaḥ and Anavasthā—each succeeding one being gradually stronger than its predecessor.
 The last means ‘senselessness’.An intelligent sādhaka must know these so as to be able to preserve himself from these pitfalls.
 If he does that, if he drinks

+[^2]: "This does not apply to pūrnābhiṣikta sādhakas,"